cweigandt/recipe-website/README.md

 ## Testing

-Using Mocha and Selenium for tests.
+Using Mocha and Selenium for integration tests.

 Currently running **29** testpoints